DarkFireGuy/cracking-vigenere/README.md

 # cracking-vigenere
-Tools to create and crack a vigenere cipher. you're gonna need langdetect if you want this to work. oh and its like 2% done
+Tools to create and crack a vigenere cipher.
+dendencies: matplotlib, langdetect, numpy

+2% done kekw